Admission Procedures for the PSEO Program

 Individuals applying to the PSEO General Education program will be admitted based on the following eligibility requirements:

 - High school sophomores: Eligible for the PSEO/CTE program only.
-Must have attained a passing score on the 8th grade Minnesota Comprehensive Assessment (MCA) in reading.
-Or, an Accuplacer reading score of 78 or higher, if the student did not take the MCA reading test.
+Must have attained a passing score on the 8th grade Minnesota Comprehensive Assessment (MCA) in reading, or provide other qualifying documentation that demonstrates college-level reading skills, if the student did not take the MCA reading test.

-- High school juniors: Must be in the upper one-third of their class or score at or above the 70th percentile on any nationally standardized, norm-referenced test.
+- High school juniors: Must have a cumulative high school GPA of 3.0 or higher.
+Individuals who do not meet the high school GPA minimum must be in the upper one-third of their class or score at or above the 70th percentile on any nationally standardized, norm-referenced test.

-- High school seniors: Must be in the upper one-half of their class, or score at or above the 50th percentile on any nationally standardized, norm-referenced test.
+- High school seniors: Must have cumulative high school GPA of 2.5 or higher.
+Individuals who do not meet the minimum GPA must be in the upper one-half of their class, or score at or above the 50th percentile on any nationally standardized, norm-referenced test.

-NOTE: Eligible applicants must satisfy all three sections (reading, writing and mathematics) of Normandale's placement testing and indicate a college level placement in reading to be eligible to register for general education courses under the PSEO program.
+NOTE: Eligible applicants must satisfy all three sections (reading, writing and mathematics) of Normandale's course placement and indicate a college level placement in reading (at a minimum) to be eligible to register for general education courses under the PSEO program.

 Individuals applying to the PSEO Career and Technical Education program are eligible for only one course the first semester.
 If a student earns a grade of "C" or better in the one course taken the first semester, the student can enroll in more than one CTE course in subsequent semesters.